wp-plugins/wordpress-dashboard-twitter/readme.txt

 == Description ==

 Twitter is everywhere.
 So why not in your WordPress Dashboard?
-WordPress Dashboard Twitter is a **Dashboard Widget** that displays Twitter @replies, direct messages, sent messages and favorites the convenient way within your WordPress Dashboard.
+WordPress Dashboard Twitter is a **Dashboard Widget** that displays Twitter @replies, direct messages, sent messages, Retweets, Friends Timeline and favorites the convenient way within your WordPress Dashboard.
 WordPress Dashboard Twitter turns your Dashboard into a **Twitter client**.

-The Dashboard widget lets you update your status, send direct messages, follow your mentions, list direct messages, sent messages and your favorites in a simple tab interface.
+The Dashboard widget lets you update your status, send direct messages, follow your mentions and retweets, list direct messages, sent messages, your friends timeline and your favorites in a simple tab interface.
 All in a single widget.
 No seperate admin page needed.
 All the Twitter stuff you need right *where* you need it.

 [vimeo http://vimeo.com/5734274]